ericsysmin/ansible-role-avise-csp/README.md

 ## Role Dependencies

 - avinetworks.avisdk
-  - To install these use the following command: `ansible-galaxy install -f avinetworks.avisdk`
+  - To install these use the following command: `ansible-galaxy install avinetworks.avisdk`

 ## Role Variables